 Within a successful proposal, everybody involved in the project will be able to know exactly what’s going on, and all departments can effectively cross-communicate to ensure that everything is carried out and processed efficiently and to the highest quality with minimal risk of mistake.

-Typically, a UX proposal will be used to address a problem or to improve a certain feature which ultimately enhances the user’s final experience.
-For example, you may have a navigation bar in on your website, or a switch on one of your products.
+Typically, a UX proposal will be used to address a problem or to improve a certain feature that ultimately enhances the user’s final experience.
+For example, you may have a navigation bar on your website or a switch on one of your products.

 However, once you’ve identified a problem and plan to take a chance, make sure you don’t jump straight into writing a proposal.
 Firstly, you’ll want to make sure everyone’s onboard, the idea is cleared with the appropriate people and managers, and the business conditions are right in terms of time and money.